nicoiosa/practico7Ejercicio2/README.md

 ## Contributing

-If you have improvements to suggest or want to add more backend features, you're welcome to contribute to Rolling Food Backend!
+If you have improvements to suggest or want to add more backend features, you're welcome to contribute to Rolling Task List Backend!
 Here's how:

 1. Fork the repository.
 2. Create a new branch for your feature or enhancement: `git checkout -b feature/your-feature-name`.